aliochinMax/Maksim-bootcamp-phase1-challenge1/README.md

 ## Description

 A ticket problem where the objective is to refactor the code to be more accessible and use semantic tags and alt tags on all images.
-The goal is to meet all acceptance criteria and ensure that
+This project is solely for HTML practice.

 ## User story